onosproject/onos-api/docs/onos/pci/pci.md

 <a name="onos.pci.GetConflictsRequest"></a>

 ### GetConflictsRequest
-if cell id is not specified, will return total number of conflicts
+if cell id is not specified, will return all cells with conflicts

 | Field | Type | Label | Description |